Vince14Genius/IPA-Keyboard-iOS/README.md

 ### Host app

-* Link to the Wikipedia IPA page in app
+* Link to the Wikipedia IPA page

-* Link to Bug Report / Feedback in app
+* Link to Bug Report / Feedback

+* Link to Donations

+  * If there are enough donations, some paid features can be made free

+* “Rate app” (link & in-app alert view)